solid/solidproject.org/_posts/newsletter/2020-05-07-this-month-in-solid.md

 In the fourth talk, Glen Simister presented the DVO Profile Manager, a public profile (or resume), which anyone can create for free, and update.
 DVO Profile Manager works in conjunction with the DVO Toolbar, a browser extension which allows people to like, dislike, and comment on any URL.
 You can find [the DVO Profile Manager source code on GitHub](https://github.com/dvo/profile).

 In the fifth talk, Michiel de Jong presented his latest experiment, SNAP on Solid, explaining how Solid inboxes can be used as the messaging layer for Network Ledger Technology.
-Check out the SNAP source code here.
+Check out the [SNAP source code on GitHub](https://github.com/ledgerloops/snap-solid/).

 If you missed Solid World you can [watch the recording [here](https://vimeo.com/415976385).